-Co-requisite(s): M111
+Co-requisite(s): willi This is an introductor

 This is an introductory course that will cover the basic theory and understanding of hydraulic principles as related to many components and systems covered in the advanced courses in the Diesel Technology program.
 In addition to the basic theory, the function of basic systems and components will be discussed.
 Using school owned hydraulic mock-ups the students will disassemble, inspect, and reassemble hydraulic pumps, motors, cylinders, and electric and manual control valves.
 Students will learn how to read schematics and create a functioning hydraulic circuit.